Grilled Peppers and Onions

 - Salt and pepper to taste

-3. Grill the peppers and onions: Put the onions and peppers over the medium-low heat.
+- Grill the peppers and onions: Put the onions and peppers over the medium-low heat.
 If you are cooking on a gas grill, keep the lid closed.
 Cook for three minutes, then flip the peppers and onions.
 Cook for another three minutes, then flip, rotating 90 degrees (to get diamond grill marks).
-Cook for another three minutes, then flip and cook for a final three minutes, or until the peppers and onions are softened.*
+Cook for another three minutes, then flip and cook for a final three minutes, or until the peppers and onions are softened.
+(Sometimes, smaller pieces of pepper will blacken before they start to soften.
+If there are pieces that need to cook more, but they're getting too black, stack them on top of each other and move to a cooler part of the grill.)

 5. Serve: Cut any overly blackened edges from the peppers.
 Dice the peppers and onions for a relish, or slice across into strips, or leave the peppers whole and break the onions into individual rings.
 Move them to a serving dish, and top with any remaining balsamic vinegar from the marinating bowl.
 Taste for seasoning, and add salt, pepper, and more vinegar to taste.